 When it comes to things that are often in contact with your face, your smartphone and pillows may also transfer germs to your skin.
 We know, you’re probably addicted to your phone (so are we), so treat it right.
-Wipe its screen regularly with antibacterial wet tissue and change your pillowcases weekly (answer yourself, have you changed your pillowcases recently?
+Wipe its screen regularly with antibacterial wet tissue.
+Another thing is your pillow - change your pillowcases weekly (answer yourself, have you changed your pillowcases recently?
 There might be a huge acne causing bacteria colony).

-The factors that are easily underestimated in any health issues are also stress and sleep deprivation, which are strongly connected with release of cortisol, alias “stress hormone”, and its proper level in the organism – when you’re anxious and worried or you get not enough sleep, the cortisol release is higher than it should be, which may eventually lead to appearance of pimples.
+The factors that are also easily underestimated are related to your lifestyle in general, like stress and sleep deprivation, which are connected with release of cortisol, called “stress hormone”, and its proper level in the organism – when you’re anxious or you get not enough sleep, the cortisol release is higher than it should be, which may eventually lead to appearance of pimples.
 Ask yourself then, do you get enough sleep?
 Do you manage to find some time to relax?
-Try to get at least 7-8 hours of sleep and remember about taking your time off to relax every now and then.
-Your whole body will thank you for that.
+Try to get at least 7-8 hours of sleep.
+Your body will thank you for that.

-Still, if your adolescent years are far behind you, hormones can cause some commotion in your body, especially in period-related time, because then hormones mess with your sebaceous glands which in turn start to overproduce sebum, and thus cause zits.
-Therefore, if you suffer from acne that appears on your jawline and chin, it is probable that it is hormones’ fault.
-The best way to handle it is to consult with your gynaecologist or GP to have your hormones examined and appropriate treatment prescribed.
+Hormones can still create some commotion in your body, especially in period-related time, because then they mess with your sebaceous glands which in turn start to overproduce sebum, and cause zits.
+Therefore, if you discover that acne appear on your jawline and chin it is probable that it is hormones’ fault.
+The best way to handle it is to consult with your dermatologist or GP to have your hormones examined and appropriate treatment prescribed.